RichardZhu2/tarea/README.md

     asyncio.run(main())
 ```

-Pyper provides an elegant abstraction of the execution of each function via `pyper.task`, allowing you to focus on building out the **logical** functions of your program.
+Pyper provides an elegant abstraction of the execution of each task, allowing you to focus on building out the **logical** functions of your program.
 In the `main` function:

 * `pipeline` defines a function; this takes the parameters of its first task (`get_data`) and yields each output from its last task (`step3`)
 * Tasks are piped together using the `|` operator (motivated by Unix's pipe operator) as a syntactic representation of passing inputs/outputs between tasks.